-This specialization draws from the expertise in Carleton’s Graduate School of Public Policy and Administration and other units, provides a comprehensive understanding of pressing public issues of concern to Canadian governments and NGOs, and develops related analytical and managerial public policy skills.
-The Social Policy concentration focuses on social welfare and income security, health and education policies.
+This specialization draws from the expertise in Carleton’s Graduate School of Public Policy and Administration and other units provide a comprehensive understanding of pressing public issues of concern to Canadian governments and NGOs and develops related analytical and managerial public policy skills.
+The Social Policy concentration focuses on social welfare and income security, health, and education policies.
 The Economic Policy concentration examines public operations and activities under federal, provincial and municipal jurisdictions, related fiscal and taxation issues, and relations between public and private sectors.
-The concentration in Environmental and Sustainable Energy Policy explores local, regional, national and international environmental and energy policies, the protection of air, water, and land-based eco-systems, the management of energy demands and sustainable alternative sources.
+The concentration in Environmental and Sustainable Energy Policy explores local, regional, national and international environmental and energy policies, the protection of air, water, and land-based ecosystems, the management of energy demands and sustainable alternative sources.

 With an average of B+ or better after the first year, you can participate in the Co-operative Education option within the BPAPM.
 This involves completing three four-month paid work terms with public, private or third sector organizations involved in public affairs.
 Although they extend the duration of your degree program, these work terms enable you to apply what you study, gain practical experience and establish professional contacts.